NYC Mayor Eric Adams indicted on criminal charges – DW – 09/26/2024

 "I always knew that if I stood my ground for all of you, that I would be a target and a target I became," Adams said.
 "I will fight these injustices with every ounce of my strength and my spirit."

 "If I'm charged, I know I'm innocent.
-I will request an immediate trial so New Yorkers can hear the truth," Adams said.
+I will request an immediate trial so New Yorkers can hear the truth," he added.

 The Adams administration was already reeling from a series of high-level resignations amid at least four federal probes.